High Performance Computing

 Monash researchers have access to a range of High-performance Computing (HPC) facilities to support complex data processing, modelling, simulation and visualisation tasks.
 These include the Monash HPC Cluster M3 (Previously MASSIVE), the MonARCH campus cluster, and Nectar Research Cloud.

 In addition, Monash eResearch has partnered with Australia’s Tier 1 Supercomputing facilities — the National Computational Infrastructure (NCI) and the Pawsey Supercomputing Research Centre — to provide streamlined HPC access for Monash researchers.
-Through these partnerships, researchers at Monash can access national supercomputing resources without needing to apply through the National Computational Merit Allocation Scheme (NCMAS).
+These partnerships should be seen as a complement to the National Computational Merit Allocation Scheme (NCMAS) which supports very large compute requests.

 Each facility has its own application process and independent deadlines, so we recommend reviewing the guidelines for the resource that best suits your research needs.